-Belco's specific laser criteria lead to increased production with Mazak 8kW fiber laser
+Belco's specific laser criteria leads to increased production with Mazak 8kW fiber laser

 Belco Industries of Belding, Michigan is an OEM which makes extrusion equipment, finishing systems, industrial parts washers and drying ovens.
 “We are an OEM, but it’s not like we run the same parts over and over.
 Once a sale is made, we design the system and produce parts that are unique to that system,” said Chris Stewart, manufacturing engineer.